 The teenage years are tough for everyone, says Amy Simpson, former executive director of Boys Town South Florida.
 Adolescence is when a teen’s developing brain produces more emotional than rational responses.
 Teenagers often do things because they feel like it and frequently don’t consider the consequences.

 Understandably, parents dread the day when their teens may begin to disrespect them.
-“My husband and I have very high expectations,” says Juliana Mitnick, a Palm Beach County parent of two teens ages 13 and 15.
-“Our kids know it, but at the same time, we let them be themselves and make their own decisions.
-It has worked out for us so far, but we are just starting.”
+“My husband and I have very high expectations,” says Juliana Mitnick, a Palm Beach County parent of two teens.
+“Our kids know it, but at the same time, we let them be themselves and make their own decisions.”

 The imbalance of the teenage brain is what leads to irrationality at times, according to Simpson.
 The emotional part of the brain is usually fully formed by the early teens, but the rational part is not completed until the early to mid-twenties.